Simple Aperol Spritz Recipe (3-2-1)

 • Have you tried Topo Chico mineral water?
 It’s effervescent bubbles last for so long and doesn’t fizz out too quick for your aperol spritz.

 • Need an aperol alternative: Here’s a great write up on Aperol alternatives.
 They go into all the fine details.
+One of the ones we use the most at the house is Contratto Aperitif.

 Favorite Tools and Tips for This Aperol Spritz Recipe: